 The “Thomas Committee”—as it was widely referred to—also considered, at length, substantial revisions to the Department of Education’s Form 5/Year 11 School Certificate Examination that members believed were necessary to ensure the success of its common core curriculum recommendations.
 For his part, Milner had not contemplated reforming this qualification; instead, he focused his attention on critiquing the dominance of the University Matriculation Examination over the senior secondary school curriculum.
 The Committee adopted a very different approach from Milner (and the NZSSA) regarding the Matriculation Examination because its terms of reference did not include any consideration of that examination’s place in the post-primary school senior classes.

 Notwithstanding differences in minor details, many similarities between the Thomas Committee schooling philosophy and that of Milner are apparent in both documents.
-Both recognised the importance of making provision for a heterogeneous student population—one where individual differences in (perceived and real) abilities, motivations, interests, and vocational intentions ought to be catered for within the post-primary curriculum.
-Both upheld the concept of a compulsory, core, curriculum around which optional subjects could be arranged.
+Both recognised the importance of making provision for a heterogeneous student population—one where individual differences (perceived and real), abilities, motivations, interests, and vocational intentions ought to be catered for within the post-primary curriculum.
+Both upheld the concept of a compulsory, core curriculum around which optional subjects could be arranged.

 Milner’s educational legacy